 On moving to England, he studied classical violin and trained as a chorister (performing at Westminster Abbey, St. Paul's Cathedral, The Royal Albert Hall, Notre Dame etc.) before undertaking a diploma in Jazz at Trinity College of Music.
-He found it impossible to forsake his heritage however, and has made a successful career playing traditional music all over the world.
-A familiar face in ceilidh bands across the UK and a constant of the Irish session scene, he also finds time to play at folk clubs & festivals with modern folk group Georgia Lewis & Friends, who released their eponymous EP in 2014 to critical acclaim.
+He found it impossible to forsake his musical heritage however, and has made a successful career playing traditional music all over the world.
+A familiar face in ceilidh bands across the UK and a constant of the Irish session scene, he also finds time to play at folk clubs & festivals with the Georgia Lewis Band, with whom he's released an EP and full-length studio album to critical acclaim.

-Rowan now plays with BBC Young Folk Awards finalist Rosie Hodgson and together they have just released Rise Aurora ("an impressive debut album...audible magic...thoroughly engaging" – fRoots)
+Rowan also plays in a duo with BBC Young Folk Awards finalist Rosie Hodgson with whom he released Rise Aurora ("an impressive debut album...audible magic...thoroughly engaging" – fRoots)

 "Rosie & Rowan are at the forefront of the modern folk scene individually; together they form a powerful partnership that will surely accelerate their rise to the top.
 Songs crafted of the highest quality, sensitively delivered with haunting harmonies and a cheeky smile!" – Heard And Seen